 With that said, there are many nuances in online business that are not found in traditional brick-and-mortar businesses that need to be considered.

 One should evaluate how the business is going to be marketed.
-Traditional marketing methods can be used, such as newspaper ads and television commercials, but can also include online marketing methods such as Google Adwords, Facebook ads, and Twitter ads.
+Traditional marketing methods can be used, such as newspaper ads and television commercials, and online marketing methods such as Google Adwords, Facebook ads, and Twitter ads.
 The key to successful advertising is to create web pages with compelling copy that is designed to attract new customers across the internet.

 A marketing plan is only as good as its execution.
 Significant marketing requires a significant plan.
 If you make basic mistakes while creating the plan, everything in the upcoming flow will be flawed.